MohammadiZ/COVID-19-DATA/README.md

 # Overview
 This collection of COVID-19 datasets and other datasets have been drawn from public sources.
-I provid a clean version for some of the files.
-The goal of this project is to archive COVID-19 datasets as much as possible in a central location, to make it easier for future researchers to study.
+I provid the clean versions for some of the files.
+The goal of this project is to archive COVID-19 and the related datasets as much as possible in a central location, to make it easier for future researchers who studies the transmission of SARS-COV-2 in Canada.

 :hourglass_flowing_sand: This repository is a work in progress.